Perimeter81-Public/ipsec_config_builder/README.md

 Configuration Samples for Perimeter81 Internal to various other vendor devices
 # config-snippets
+This is a configuration repository to help build ipsec & bgp configuration with common firewall & device platforms

 ### vendor_templates
 is the directory of all the vendors. each subdirectory refernces